niyolu/DBMS/3-Transactions/exercise.md

 obtained for the TEST_TAKEN table.

 - **Share (S)**
-  Read only lock for owner and all concurrent applications.
+  Read-only lock for owner and all concurrent applications.
 An unlocked table is lockable on row-level.

 - **Intent Share (IS)**
   The lock owner has read-only capabilities on the locked table but doesn't acquire row-level locks allowing concurrent applications to read and change data.
 When an IS lock is owned by a transaction it acquires a share lock on each read row.
 The intent lock is acquired when a transaction does not convey the intent to update any rows in the table